KongHQ-CX/kong-audit-log-exporter/README.md

-# Kong Admin API Logger
+# Kong Audit API Logger

 Logs all entries from the audit tables to stdout stream, for slurping to OpenSearch.